north-road/QCity/docs/src/user_guide/tools.md

 With the attribute table you can view the statistics for all the development sites across **all** project areas within the QCity Package.

-> If you would like to export the statistics for the development sites from the QGIS attribute table into a spreadsheet, you can do this by left clicking in the top left hand corner of the attribute table next to the field *fid* and using the keyboard shortcut Ctrl + C and pasting into the spreadsheet using Ctrl + V
+> If you would like to export the statistics for the development sites from the QGIS attribute table into a spreadsheet, you can do this by left clicking in the top left hand corner of the attribute table next to the field *fid* and using the keyboard shortcut Ctrl + C and pasting into the spreadsheet using Ctrl + V.